 This section is intended to provide for you tips and advice for choosing an appropriate restaurant when eating out with infants, babies, toddlers and older children.
 A goal of having a pleasant meal with your family, enjoying a glass of wine (not chugging it while packing up a screaming child), while at the same time helping your child learn appropriate restaurant behavior, can be realistic.
 Stay with me here because I know some of your may be shaking your heads or laughing hysterically by now.

 Spend a few minutes doing some research on where you are going to eat.
-While there are many restaurant review websites out there, yelp.com is one of the best for getting information on restaurants that are "good for kids".
+While there are many restaurant review websites out there, yelp.com is one of the best for getting information on restaurants that are “good for kids”.
 Use this filter, and others (including price, neighborhood etc) to find exactly what you are looking for.
+You can also do a search for lists of top family friendly restaurants like this list of the top family-friendly rooftop bars and restaurants.
 Do not be limited by this however, as there are some additional suggestions below on finding somewhere appropriate to eat.

 Choose restaurants that fall in to one or more of the following categories:

 - have live music – to mask screeching child sounds and provide a distraction